Detailed Guide how to Inspect a House before Buying

 Additionally, proper ventilation helps control humidity levels, preventing condensation and the growth of mold or mildew, which can damage the home and cause respiratory issues.
 Ventilation also aids in regulating temperature, keeping the house comfortable year-round.

-Check the HVAC System is there any
+Check the HVAC System if there are any.

 In addition, check the Heating, Ventilation, and Air Conditioning (HVAC) System since it plays a major role in home comfort and energy efficiency.